peng051410/today_i_learn/emacs/lisp.md

     [8 [3 [2 9] c] 7 [4 "b"]]

-<a id="org2caad42"></a>
+<a id="orgf945699"></a>

 # Sequence

-Sequence is not a reall type, it contains List, Vector, String type.It's a abstract type, Yes, We see OOP shadow in elisp.
+Sequence is not a real type, it contains List, Vector, String type.It's a abstract type, Yes, We see OOP shadow in elisp.

 ## Sequence Function